Winsor McCay: Personal life

 The couple had two children: Robert Winsor, born June 21, 1896; and Marion Elizabeth, born August 22, 1897.
 McCay was said to be easy-going with the children, and left discipline to their stern mother.
 Marion felt domineered by her mother and perceived that her brother was her mother's favorite; she was closer to her father and often appeared in public with him.
 Robert looked up to his father and became an artist himself.
 He was proud to have served as the model for Little Nemo.

 The McCays lived lavishly.
-McCay disliked driving, so kept a chauffeur who also served as bodyguard, as the editorial cartoons McCay drew for Hearst sometimes attracted threatening letters.
+McCay disliked driving, so he kept a chauffeur who also served as a bodyguard, as the editorial cartoons McCay drew for Hearst sometimes attracted threatening letters.
 Maude made daily trips by limousine to shop in upscale downtown Brooklyn with other well-to-do wives.
 Maude often complained to her husband, but he refused to discuss matters with her.

 McCay's politics are unclear, and it is disputed whether he sympathized with the views displayed in his editorial cartoons.
 He was agnostic and believed in reincarnation.
 He was a Freemason, whose ranks he may have joined as early as when he was living in Chicago.
 His father had also been a Freemason, and was buried in 1915 with full Masonic rites, with funerals arranged by his Masonic lodges in both Woodstock, Ontario, and Edmore, Michigan.
 His mother often visited him in Brooklyn, and attended Little Nemo's Philadelphia premiere.
 She died in Edmore, Michigan, in 1927.